How to use System Settings on Mac

 - Choose a Screen Saver from the list.

-How to configure Security & Privacy in System Preferences
+How to configure Privacy & Security in System Settings

-You can also turn on FileVault and make changes to macOS’ built-in firewall.
+You can also turn on FileVault.
 FileVault allows you to encrypt files stored on your hard drive.
-However, it has a couple of down sides.
+However, it has a couple of downsides.
 One is that encrypting files consumes resources and may make your Mac run more slowly.
 The other is that if you forget your password and secure key, you’ll lose access to your files permanently.
 Unless you have a specific reason for encrypting files on your hard drive, it’s better to leave FileVault switched off.
-Likewise, you should leave the Firewall at its default settings unless you have a good reason to switch it off or change its settings.

-To change your password, click on the General tab in Security & Privacy and unlock the padlock by clicking it and typing in your user password, then choose Change Password.
+To change your password, click on Touch ID & Password > Change under Password.
 Type in your old password, then the new one, twice.
 Input a password hint if you think you’ll need one.

 Tip: If you want notifications about potential problems with your Mac, such as memory reaching capacity, high disk temperature, or disk trouble, use a great app CleanMyMac X. Its Menu App will alert you as soon as it detects any issues.
 CleanMyMac is very easy to set up and use and will help keep your Mac healthy.
 And if it detects that you’re running out of usable memory, you can free up RAM at the click of a button.

-- Click on Search results and uncheck any categories you don’t want to appear in results.
-For example, if you don’t want suggestions from iTunes, Wikipedia, or other online sources, uncheck Spotlight Suggestions.
+- Under Search results, deselect any categories you don’t want to appear in results.
+For example, if you don’t want suggestions from Music, Wikipedia, or other online sources, deselect Spotlight Suggestions.

-- To exclude folders on your Mac from Spotlight searches, click on the Privacy tab and drag the folders onto the window.
+- To exclude folders on your Mac from Spotlight searches, click Spotlight Privacy tab and drag the folders onto the window.

-Fix typos automatically using the Keyboard pane in System Preferences
+Fix typos automatically using the Keyboard pane in System Settings

 The Keyboard pane has a number of settings that allow you to control how your Mac’s keyboard operates.
 You can set the speed at which keys repeat when you hold them down, change keyboard shortcuts, and set up Dictation so you can speak to your Mac rather than type.

-- Click on the Keyboard pane in System Preferences and click the Text tab.
+- Click on the Keyboard pane in System Settings.

-- Type the mistake you often make in the Replace column, then type the text you want to replace it with in the ‘With’ column.
+- Type the mistake you often make in the Replace column, then type the text you want to replace it with in the With column.
+Click Done.

 - You can also use this feature to allow you to type abbreviations and have your Mac replace them with the full text.

-The Text tab also allows you to choose whether to correct spelling automatically, which dictionary to use and how to format quote marks.
-And you can add additional input source languages by clicking Input Sources and choosing a language.
+If you click Edit next to Input Sources, it allows you to choose whether to correct spelling automatically, which dictionary to use, and how to format quote marks.
+And you can add additional input source languages by clicking + and choosing a language.
 If you click on Input Source in menu bar, you’ll be able to easily swap between languages.

-- In System Preferences, click on the Printers & Scanners pane.
+- In System Settings, click on the Printers & Scanners pane.